openebs/openebs/contribute/design/proposal-cstor-orchestration.md

          #overprovisioning: false
      ```

-   * maya-cstor-operator (could be embedded into maya-apiserver), will be watching for SPCs (type=block).
+   * maya-cstor-operator (could be embedded into maya-apiserver), will be watching for SPCs (type=openebs-cstor).

    * When maya-cstor-operator detects a new SPC object, it will identify the list of nodes that satisfy the SPC constraints in terms of:
      - availability of disks